SCOBY: Biofilm characteristics

 The formation of the cellulose pellicle at the surface of the broth yields a product with unique characteristics that both bacteria and consumers find advantageous.
 Upon inoculation into the culture, bacteria such as Acetobacter immediately begin pulling glucose molecules together outside of the cell and joining them via β(1-4) linkages to form long, slender structures extending from their cell membranes called fibrils.
 The nanocellulose composing these fibrils demonstrates great strength and stability while still allowing hydrophilic interactions and biocompatibility, making it a great resource for the culture to use.
 A variety of inter and intramolecular bonding events join numerous fibrils together into the final, much larger structures known as microfibrils; because of the integrity of the microfibrils and the organized, linear nature of cellulose bonds, the resulting biofilm can also be referred to as a matrix or mat.
 This biofilm is a natural defense mechanism for the co-culture, and can withstand extreme conditions such as temperature and UV radiation.
 Two additional characteristics of the nanofibril cellulose SCOBY—its high purity and crystallinity—are currently a target in biomedical research in the formation of biocompatible tissue scaffolds, cardiovascular components such as blood vessels, bone grafts, and connective tissue replacements.
 The nanocellulose fibrils can also be extracted via acid hydrolysis and used in the food packaging, clothing, and wastewater treatment industries.

-The thickness of a kombucha SCOBY is contingent on all brewing conditions, but one study reported an average a thickness of two to five millimeters.
-SCOBYs can be divided to start multiple cultures or dehydrated for storage and later use.
+The thickness of a kombucha SCOBY is contingent on all brewing conditions, but one study reported an average thickness of two to five millimeters.
+SCOBYs can be divided to start multiple cultures or dehydrated to create a jerky-like food.
+Some vendors sell dehydrated pellicles as a shelf-stable alternative to fresh starter, but thermal dehydration may cause damage to the culture.
 Once removed, the culture will begin to regenerate a new pellicle known informally as a "baby SCOBY."
 This process can be repeated multiple times for months at a time.